preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 Unpublish
 **********
+As described in this section, this is how it works in Omnia 6.12 and earlier.
+For Omnia 6.13 and later, see below.

 If needed, a published document can be unpublished.
 The document is then removed from the Controlled Documents library.
 If an archive for documents is set up, the document is placed in the archive.
 If a document archive is not set up, the document is simply deleted.

 **Note!**